-Because of the wear and tear over the years, older rugs tend to have weakened foundation.
-Newer rugs that have been repaired or rewoven also tend to have weaker foundation.
+Because of the wear and tear over the years, older rugs tend to have a weakened foundation.
+Newer rugs that have been repaired or rewoven also tend to have a weaker foundation.
 In both cases, placing a rug pad under the rug is the best way to bolster the foundation of the rug instead of having to roll it up and keep it away because you are worried that they may split or tear any time.

 Other Benefits Of Rug Padding

 Besides protecting your oriental rug, rug padding also offers other benefits.